wrf/envbiogeo-mgap/analysis_tutorial/README.md

 We can get quick summaries from several functions.

-For text columns, such as `$Chief.Scientist` or `$Ship.Name`, we can use the `unique()` function to just a vector with no duplicated entries.
+For text columns, such as `$Chief.Scientist` or `$Ship.Name`, we can use the `unique()` function to give a vector with no duplicated entries.
 The order will be the order that they are encountered in the dataset.

 ```
 > unique( geotrace_tm$Chief.Scientist )